 Deferasirox (dee fer’ a sir ox) is an orally available iron chelating agent that is selective for ferric iron and binds iron with a high affinity.
 Deferasirox binds two iron molecules and is eliminated in the feces after hepatic metabolism by glucuronidation.
 Deferasirox also binds zinc and copper, but to a far lower extent than iron.
 In clinical trials in patients with transfusion related iron overload, deferasirox lowered both circulating and tissue (cardiac, liver) iron.
 Deferasirox was approved for use in the United States in 2005 and current indications are for chronic iron overload due to blood transfusion and in nontransfusion dependent thalassemia syndromes.
 Deferasirox is available in tablets of 125, 250 and 500 mg under the brand name Exjade.
 The recommended initial dose is 10 to 20 mg/kg daily.
 Side effects can include diarrhea, nausea, abdominal pain, headache, dizziness, rash and increases in serum creatinine.
 Uncommon, but potentially severe adverse events are renal failure, gastrointestinal bleeding, bone marrow suppression and hypersensitivity reactions including Stevens Johnson syndrome.

 In large clinical trials of deferasirox, elevations in serum aminotransferase levels above 5 times the upper limit of normal (ULN) occurred in 6% of patients and led to drug discontinuation in 1% to 2%.
 In addition, there have been several single case reports of clinically apparent liver injury arising during deferasirox therapy which was often severe and occasionally fatal.
-The onset of acute liver injury ranged from a few days to 8 weeks after starting deferasirox, and the pattern of injury was typically hepatocellular with marked elevations in serum aminotransferase levels.
+The onset of acute liver injury ranged from a few days to severak years after starting deferasirox but most cases occurred within 1 to 3 months.
+The pattern of liver injury was typically hepatocellular or mixed with prominent elevations in serum aminotransferase levels.
 Immunoallergic and autoimmune features were absent.
 Recovery was usually rapid once deferasirox was stopped, but some cases were associated with progressive liver injury and hepatic failure.
+Because patients with iron overload often have underlying liver disease, a superimposed acute hepatocellular injury may result in an increased risk of acute liver failure.
 Deferasirox has a boxed warning regarding hepatotoxicity and regular monitoring of serum bilirubin and aminotransferase levels is recommended.

 Mechanism of Injury